Luke Summerfield: Grimsby Town

 Summerfield signed a two-year contract with newly promoted League Two club Grimsby Town on 28 June 2016 on a free transfer.
 He scored his first goal for Grimsby in a 5–2 win against Stevenage on 27 August 2016.

 On 6 February 2017, Summerfield joined National League club Macclesfield Town on loan until the end of 2016–17, with the option of a permanent transfer if Macclesfield were to earn promotion.
 He was offered a new contract by Grimsby at the end of the 2017–18 season, but left the club in June 2018 when it was withdrawn.

 Wrexham

 Summerfield signed for National League club Wrexham on 5 July 2018 on a one-year contract.
 He made his debut on 4 August on the opening day of the 2018–19 season, starting in a 1–0 away victory over Dover Athletic.

 FC Halifax Town

 On 20 August 2020, Summerfield signed for FC Halifax Town.
 On 11 January 2021, Summerfield was awarded with the league's Player of the Month award for December 2020.

+Manchester United

+In the summer of 2025 Luke announced his retirement from professional football and took up a position as assistant kit and equipment coordinator at Manchester United, working within the first team kit department.